AlgoMaster Logo

 Intuition

-Since every value in the array is between 1 and n, each value naturally maps to an index: the value v maps to index v - 1.
-If we could "mark" each index that gets pointed to, then any unmarked index tells us its corresponding number is missing.
+Every value in the array is between 1 and n, so the value v maps to index v - 1.
+Marking each index that some value points to leaves the unmarked indices corresponding to the missing numbers.

-But how do you mark an index without extra space?
-By negating the value at that position.
-All values start positive (they're in [1, n]), so a negative value at index i means the number i + 1 exists somewhere in the array.
-After one pass of marking, a second pass finds all indices still holding positive values.
-Those are our missing numbers.
+The mark itself goes inside the array, costing no extra space: negate the value at the target position.
+All values start positive (they are in [1, n]), so a negative value at index i records that the number i + 1 exists somewhere in the array.
+After one marking pass, a second pass collects every index still holding a positive value.
+Those positions are the missing numbers.

 Algorithm